EricL521/Framework-16-GPU-Case/README.md

 ## Important Notes
 - Side Insert parts were printed using TPU
 - Everything else was printed using PLA
-- I have since adjusted the models, however, in my latest print, I had to carve some material away to get it to fit
+- I have adjusted the models, however, in my latest print, I had to carve some material away to get it to fit
   - So, might not work, but probably does
+- Original Onshape model can be found at ```https://cad.onshape.com/documents/ea207ebf9da837a25953a6d7/w/df85aff099559bf0ee27aa39/e/67aca5cd3b43a4552ce52b77```
+  - For some reason, you have to copy and paste the link or it won't work